iocoop/policies/Bylaws.md

 (e) Voting by proxy shall not be permitted for any purpose.

 ### Section 6.14.
-Use of Written Ballots at Meetings.
+Use of Written or Electronic Ballots at Meetings.

 A combination of written or electronic ballot and personal voting may be used at any regular or special meeting of members, and may be used for the election of Directors.
 Prior to the meeting, the Board of Directors may authorize distribution of a written or electronic ballot to every member entitled to vote.
 The ballots shall be distributed in a manner consistent with the provisions of Sections 6.05, 6.17(b), and 6.19 of these Bylaws.
 When ballots are distributed, the number of members voting at the meeting by written or electronic ballot shall be deemed present at the meeting for purposes of determining a quorum but only with respect to the proposed actions referred to in the ballots.